andrewcooke/bnum/README.md

 ### Isn't Explicit Better Than Implicit?

-Not in this case ("a foolish consistency is the hobgoblin of little minds").
+Not in this case, apparently.

 But if you disagree, you're free to write: